November 26, 2018

 “It’s unconscionable … an experiment on human beings that is not morally or ethically defensible,” Dr. Kiran Musunuru, a University of Pennsylvania gene editing expert, told the AP.

-He and his team used, CRISPR, a tool for editing genomes that allows researchers to easily alter DNA sequences and modify gene function, according to Live Science.
+CRISPR is a tool that allows researchers to easily alter DNA sequences and modify gene function, according to Live Science.
 It's often used in correcting genetic defects, treating and preventing the spread of diseases and improving crops, not without ethical concerns.

-Per NPR, He and his colleagues say they used the technology to make changes in one-day old embryos in a gene called CCR5, which enables HIV to enter and infect immune system cells.
+For their research, He and his colleagues say they used CRISPR to make changes in one-day old embryos in a gene called CCR5.
+The CCR5 gene enables HIV to enter and infect immune system cells.
 Scientists have long searched for ways to block this pathway to protect people from HIV.

-But the thing is, there’s already a method for protecting people from HIV infection genetically, it’s called "washing" the sperm of infected sperm donors to eliminate HIV, according to Dr. Jennifer Doudna, a biochemist at the University of California, Berkeley, said in an interview.
+But the thing is, there’s already a method for protecting people from HIV infection genetically, it’s called "washing" the sperm of infected sperm donors to eliminate HIV, according to Dr. Jennifer Doudna, a biochemist at the University of California, Berkeley, told NPR.

 “It is imperative that the scientists responsible for this work fully explain their break from the global consensus that application of CRISPR-Cas9 for human germline editing should not proceed at the present time," Doudna said in a statement released Monday morning by her university.